 Ears, Eyes, and Whiskers: The Subtle Signs

-Your cat’s face is a treasure trove of emotional clues.
-By paying attention to the position of their ears, the state of their eyes, and the movement of their whiskers, you’ll gain insight into what’s on their mind.
-Here’s how to interpret their subtle expressions:
+Your cat's face is a treasure trove of emotional clues.
+The position of their ears, the state of their eyes, and the movement of their whiskers all tell you what's on their mind.
+Here's how to interpret those quieter expressions:

 | Body Part | Signal | Meaning |